 Cai Wenpeng, Hou Mingcai, Chen Hanzhi et al.

-Abstract：In late Caledonian orogeny, most of the southern China was exposed to and suffered from weathering and denudation in different degrees.
-The Devonian transgression submerged most of the Yangtze bloc...
+Abstract：At the end of the Caledonian orogeny, most parts of Southern China were exposed to and suffered from variable levels of weathering and denudation.
+The Devonian transgression submerged most of the Yangtze block, through which terrigenous ...

 Dong Xiaolong, Hu Xiumian, Lai Wen